msprijatelj/GalSim-Code/README.md

 In the function initFluxesAndRedshifts, the number of bulge-to-total ratios and redshifts can be changed, as well as the range of ratios and redshifts.
 The lists of ratios and redshifts are generated using the numpy.linspace method.

 When the script is run, the available redshift analysis data, such as redshift, lower-bound error, and higher-bound error, will be printed, along with deV-to-total ratios for the Tractor and Forced Tractor methods.
 In addition, a list of signal-to-noise ratios will be printed.
 A redshift comparison plot containing all calculated redshifts for the run will be created in the main directory.

 If Tractor or Forced Tractor is used, deV-to-total ratio vs filter band plots will also be created for each bulge-to-total ratio used in the run.
+Furthermore, the redshifts generated will include those calculated from only the bulge flux or disk flux of the galaxy; these will be included in the final redshift plot.

 References